csula/cs1222-spring-2018/notes/sql-syntax.md

 ### What is SQL?

-Structured Query Language.
+SQL stands for Structured Query Language.

-It's open **ANSI standard** -- which means SQL syntax will not likely to be changed for a long long time and likely to be supported from different vendors.
+It's open **ANSI standard** -- which means SQL syntax will not likely to be changed for a long period of time and will likely to be supported from different vendors in the same standard.

-As I mentioned earlier in introduction lectures, SQL is used by many different roles -- DBA (DataBase Administrators) and application developers; even front end developers can use SQL on the front end development now.
-In other word, it is quite useful skill for developers like you to have.
+SQL is used by many different roles -- DBA (DataBase Administrators) and application developers; even front end developers can use SQL on the front end development now.
+In other word, it is a useful skill for developers like you to have.

 ### What can SQL do?